The-Dave-Stack/tds-bookmark-manager-platform/.clinerules/memory-bank/systemPatterns.md

 - **Folder Management**: Creating folders -> Assigning bookmarks to folders -> Renaming/Deleting folders.
 - **Webhook Integration**: Receiving external bookmark data -> Validating token -> Saving bookmark.
 - **Admin User Management**: Listing users -> Changing roles.

+## 6. Future Architectural Considerations

+### Frontend Mocking Strategy
+The current frontend relies on a `mockApiService.ts` for development without a live backend.
+While effective for initial development, this approach can lead to a divergence between the frontend's expectations and the actual backend implementation.

+**Recommendation**: Transition to a more robust mocking strategy using a library like **Mock Service Worker (MSW)**.
+MSW intercepts network requests at the network level, allowing the frontend to use the same API service code for both development (with mocks) and production (with the real API).
+This ensures a seamless transition and reduces the risk of integration issues.

+### API Gateway
+For enhanced scalability and better management of cross-cutting concerns, the introduction of an **API Gateway** is recommended as the application grows.
+An API Gateway would sit between the client applications (frontend) and the backend services.

+**Benefits**:
+-   **Centralized Authentication & Authorization**: Handle user authentication and authorization at the gateway level.
+-   **Rate Limiting & Throttling**: Protect backend services from being overwhelmed with requests.
+-   **Request Aggregation**: Consolidate multiple backend service calls into a single client request.
+-   **Simplified Client-Side Logic**: The frontend would only need to know about the gateway's endpoint, simplifying its API layer.

+### Asynchronous Operations
+For long-running or resource-intensive tasks, such as fetching metadata (title, favicon) from external URLs when creating a bookmark, the current synchronous approach could block the main thread and degrade user experience.

+**Recommendation**: Implement a **message queue** (e.g., RabbitMQ, AWS SQS) to handle these operations asynchronously.
+-   When a new bookmark is created, the API would publish a message to the queue.
+-   A separate worker service would consume messages from the queue, fetch the metadata, and update the bookmark record in the database.
+-   This decouples the long-running task from the initial user request, resulting in a more responsive and scalable application.